mhightower83/MAX31855K/README.md

 ## MAX31855K Library
-Cloning not recommended at this time, may have a rebase in the future.
-Use the zip file for now.

 At this time I leave all the minutiae details of this MAX31855K Library to the source code.
 Start with the `MAX31855K.h` file.